skupperproject/refdog/input/resources/link.md

 </div>
 <div class="attribute-body">

-The name of a bundle of TLS certificates and keys used for secure router-to-router communication.
-The bundle contains the trusted server certificate.
-It optionally includes a client certificate and key for mutual TLS.
+The name of a bundle of certificates used for mutual TLS router-to-router communication.
+The bundle contains the client certificate and key and the trusted server certificate (usually a CA).

 On Kubernetes, the value is the name of a Secret in the current namespace.